 Ultimately, both Slack and Microsoft Teams are viable chat applications, and the choice between the two depends on what you’re looking for.
 Thankfully, both workspaces offer free trials, allowing you to test the waters before making any commitments.

 Still have questions?
 Our team is always happy to help both new and existing clients, and as Teams is part of our solution stack, we have plenty of insight to provide.
-Reach out today to speak with one of our experienced and dedicated team members.
+Reach out for a free IT consultation and speak with one of our experienced and dedicated team members.